 A dear friend reminded me the other day about a time when people were thankful for the harvest.
 Something as simple as a fresh watermelon out of the garden and a salt shaker could make a child’s eyes light up with delight.
-I began to share with her about trips to my grandma’s where we made homemade ice cream, churned butter, and at times could be found with an old mason jar, catching lightening bugs.
-Yes, my elder brother, sister, and me, could be found sneaking up under a hen to get a speckled warm egg or climbing n top a cow named Ole Red.
+I began to share with her about trips to my grandma’s where we made homemade ice cream, churned butter, and at times could be found with an old mason jar, catching lightning bugs.
+Yes, my elder brother, sister, and I could be seen sneaking up under a hen to get a warm speckled egg or climbing n top a cow named ‘Ole Red.’

 The inner area of the temple contained three courts.
-The Easternmost court was the court of the women and it contained the temple treasury where people donated their money.
+The Easternmost court was the court of the women, and it included the temple treasury where people donated their money.
 Many people groups could be found in the court of the women.
 The only stipulation was that women were not allowed to go any further.
 There were thirteen chests in the court of the women.
 These chests were called shopheroth.
-This Hebrew word is ironically translated in your Bible as a trumpet.
+This Hebrew word is translated in your Bible as a trumpet.
 These thirteen chests were narrow at the mouth and wide at the bottom, hence the word, trumpet.

-Jesus/ Yeshua said, “Truly I say to you, this poor widow put in more than all of them…Luke 21:3 NASB.
+“Truly I say to you; this poor widow put in more than all of them…Luke 21:3 NASB.
 He made sure the Pharisee’s heard him with their pompous ritual that had become a show.
-Jesus/ Yeshua also said, “”But when you give to the poor, do not let your left hand know what your right hand is doing so that your giving will be in secret; and your Father who sees what is done in secret will reward you” Matthew 6:3-4 NASB.
-A few other things besides ,copper coins were mentioned as items to be done in secret.
+Yeshua also said, “But when you give to the poor, do not let your left hand know what your right hand is doing so that your giving will be in secret; and your Father who sees what is done in secret will reward you” (Matthew 6:3-4 NASB).

 “When you pray, you are not to be like the hypocrites; for they love to stand and pray in the synagogues and on the street corners so that they may be seen by men.
-Truly I say to you, they have their reward in full” Matthew 6:5 NASB.
+Truly I say to you; they have their reward in full” (Matthew 6:5 NASB).

 There was two money chest at the gate of Susan.
-Trumpet one and two, were for the half-shekel tax.
-This half-shekel tax was what made Jesus/Yeshua turn tables over in anger.
+Trumpet one and two were for the half-shekel tax.
+This half-shekel tax was what made Yeshua turn tables over in anger.
 Nine of the money chests were for the receipt of what was legally due by worshippers.
-However, according to bible history, “There was also a special treasury-chamber into which at certain times they carried the contents of the thirteen chests and besides, what was called a chamber of the silent.”
-(Alfred Edersheim, The Temple, Its Ministry and Services).
+However, according to Bible history, “There was also a special Treasury-chamber into which at certain times they carried the contents of the thirteen chests and besides, what was called a chamber of the silent.”
+(Alfred Edersheim, The Temple, Its Ministry, and Services).

 This chamber was where devout persons secretly deposited money for educating and caring for the pious poor children.
 In the New Testament, Paul collected money for the poor and told the saints to have what they had decided in their hearts to give ready on the first day of the week when he came through that area.
 He implied that our Father loves it when we give with a cheerful heart and rightfully so.
 I must say, I believe He also loves a quiet giver and furthermore, He doesn’t live in buildings anymore but in our hearts.
 So let us give out of our hearts.
 Even if it is only a smile that we have to give, or a hug, or a piece of fresh watermelon. let us give with a heart full of love and concern for those like this widow in need.